Iraneus/betamedneed/_services/professionals.md

 Reach out to us if you are a medical professional or a representative of a medical care provider, to learn more about available solutions and how they can help you deliver better care to your patients.

-Also join <a href="/services/workshop">Medneed Workshop</a>, where we share some of these resources.
+Also join <a href="/services/workshop">Medneed Workshop</a>, where we discuss some of these resources.